 New childcare offers to support working families

-• From September 2024, children aged 9 months to 3 years can receive 15 hours of funded childcare for 38 weeks
+• From September 2024, the term following a child turning 9 months, children can receive 15 hours of funded childcare for 38 weeks

-• From September 2025, children 9 months old to school age can receive 30 hours of funded childcare for 38 weeks
+• From September 2025, from the term following a child turning 9 months old to school age can receive 30 hours of funded childcare for 38 weeks

 Some families are eligible for 15 hours funded a week across the school year (38 weeks) with a childcare provider.
 Your child will be learning and playing with other children.
 This could also give you time (15 hours a week) to study or look for work.